Does marketing really change from year to year?

 - Videos on Linkedin being a major unfair advantage

-Didn’t pan out to what I thought they were going to be.
+Didn’t pan out as I thought they were going to.
 Partly – because too many people do the thing, and then Google (or Linkedin – or whoever) reacts and shows less of them.

 Don’t underestimate BIG TECH’S Incentive to take away any ‘arbitrage’ or hack – does this mean don’t do them?
 No – it just means use it while you can, and they do go away, so don’t build your whole strategy on them.

 Why marketing is changing so quickly and what to do about it

 Marketing is changing quickly – because:

 - People are constantly adapting and learning to see past marketing BS.

 - Technology is improving all the time, and societal changes like Corona, inflation and social movements require thinking on your feet.

 - Don’t set it and forget it

 - Be ONLINE – don’t say ‘I hate TikTok’ – it’s ok to join things and be an observer.